Select Page

 She takes inspiration from using differing mediums, listening to songwriters, and contemplating memories and emotional and spiritual truths.

-Today she lives and works in the Blue Ridge Mountains of North Carolina and is currently represented by the Philip DeAngelo Gallery in Asheville’s River Arts District.
-She is a member of the International Encaustic Artists, the River Arts District Association and Christos Collective.
-She has exhibited in California, North Carolina, Colorado, Montana, Washington DC, Massachusetts, India, and Ireland, and her work is in several private collections.
+Today, she lives and works in the Blue Ridge Mountains of North Carolina and is currently represented by the Philip DeAngelo Gallery in Asheville’s River Arts District.
+She is a founding member of the Autonomous Art Collective, and her other membership affiliations include International Encaustic Artists, River Arts District Association and Christos.
+She has exhibited in California, North Carolina, Colorado, Montana, Pennsylvania, Washington DC, Massachusetts, India, and Ireland, and her work is in several private collections.

 Get In Touch